 Major sources of funds in the past for us have included the debt or equity markets and the sale of assets.
-While we have achieved positive cash flow from operations in California, we will have to rely on these capital markets to fund future operations and growth.
+While we have positive cash flow from our operations in California, we will have to rely on the capital markets to fund future operations and growth.
 Our business model is focused on acquiring exploration or development properties as well as existing production.
 Our ability to generate future revenues and operating cash flow will depend on successful exploration, and/or acquisition of crude oil producing properties, which may very likely require us to continue to raise equity or debt capital from outside sources.

 Daybreak has ongoing capital commitments to develop certain leases pursuant to their underlying terms.
 Failure to meet such ongoing commitments may result in the loss of the right to participate in future drilling on certain leases or the loss of the lease itself.
 These ongoing capital commitments will cause us to seek additional forms of financing through various methods, including issuing debt securities, equity securities, bank debt, or combinations of these instruments which could result in dilution to existing security holders and increased debt and leverage.
-The current volatility in the credit and capital markets as well as the decline in crude oil prices since June of 2014, may restrict our ability to obtain needed capital.
+The current volatility in the credit and capital markets as well as the decline in crude oil prices from June of 2014 price levels has restricted our ability to obtain needed capital.
 No assurance can be given that we will be able to obtain funding under any loan commitments or any additional financing on favorable terms, if at all.
-Sales of interests in our assets may be another source of cash flow available to us.
+The sale of all or part of interests in our assets may be another source of cash flow available to us.

-The Company's financial statements for the three months ended May 31, 2019 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
-We have incurred a cumulative net loss since entering the crude oil exploration industry and as of three months ended May 31, 2019 have an accumulated deficit of \$28.4 million and a working capital deficit of \$5.5 million which raises substantial doubt about our ability to continue as a going concern.
+The Company's financial statements for the six months ended August 31, 2019 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
+We have incurred net losses since entering the crude oil exploration industry in 2005, and as of the six months ended August 31, 2019, we have an accumulated deficit of \$28,584,522 and a working capital deficit of \$3,726,194 which raises substantial doubt about our ability to continue as a going concern.